 I had good luck with this product for Tico.
 Note that it is flavored with beef liver powder (pretty pure flavoring) and coconut oil.

 Another thing I like about this company is that if I have a question about a product or ingredient, I call and real people answer the phone.
 Knowledgeable ones.
 And they want to help.

 Contains not only adaptogens, but also amino acids 5 Htp and L-Theanine and neurotransmitter GABA.
-Also, contains multiple “natural flavors” (for those with dogs with food intolerances or allergies).
+It is flavored with organic cheese powder.

 Summing up Adaptogens for Dogs